HEERA ALAYA

 Yes, this is true.

-I cherish being in your calm presence and hearing your soothing voice as you work in your bottega.
+I appreciate your calm presence and soothing voice while you work in your bottega.
 Thank you, Luca, for your time and grace.

 You are welcome.